 Makita Coffee Maker Review

-The Makita coffee maker is part of Makita’s larger 18V LXT® system.
+The Makita cordless coffee maker is part of Makita’s larger 18V LXT® system.
 This is the world’s largest cordless tool system and is powered by 18V Lithium-Ion slide-style batteries.
-What characterizes this range is remarkably quick charging times blended with high performance and extended battery life.
+What characterizes the max cxt lithium ion range is remarkably quick charging times blended with high performance and extended battery life.

-So this battery powered coffee maker is designed with regular Makita users in mind.
-The idea is that you would be working as usual on the jobsite and come smoko or lunch break, you simply slide the battery out of your drill, slide it into your portable coffee maker, and you are away laughing.
+So this cordless coffee maker is designed with regular Makita users in mind.
+The idea is that you would be working as usual on the jobsite and come smoko or lunch break, you simply slide the battery out of your drill, slide it into your cordless coffee maker tool, and you are away laughing.

-In terms of features the machine we are considering is actually the new and improved version of the older Makita DCM500 coffee machine.
+In terms of features the machine we are considering is actually the new and improved version of the older Makita DCM500 coffee maker tool.

 The kit comes with the tool itself, a measuring spoon, and the removable Makita coffee cup.
 As such, you can either drink out of the supplied coffee mug which comes with a lid, or else put in your own coffee mug.
 However, be warned that cup clearance on this machine is fairly low so large coffee mugs won’t fit under it.